datanav/docs/technical/tripletex-webcrm.rst

      - "string"

-Tripletex Product to Webcrm Products
+Tripletex Product to WebCRM Products
 ------------------------------------
 preliminary mapping until we can sort out suppliers.
-This removes all supplier products for now, it  will be synchronized with a Webcrm Products.
+This removes all supplier products for now, it  will be synchronized with a WebCRM Products.

-Once a link between a Tripletex Product and a Webcrm Products is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Tripletex Product and a WebCRM Products is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Tripletex Product and a Webcrm Products:
+The following properties are synchronized between a Tripletex Product and a WebCRM Products:

 .. list-table::
    :header-rows: 1

    * - Tripletex Product Property
-     - Webcrm Products Property
+     - WebCRM Products Property
-     - Webcrm Data Type
+     - WebCRM Data Type
    * - costExcludingVatCurrency
      - ProductCostPrice
      - "string"